Light speed memory as a local observable for soft hairs: Change of light speed or clock desynchronization?

 \section{Change of light speed or clock desynchronization?}

-The proposal of detecting speed of light as a local measurable observable for distinguishing soft hairs (i.e. different BMS metrics) in section \ref{section Ein} is more general than the GW setup (notice that the result in \eqref{c BMS} is a generic result compared to the GW setup).
-It can be used for different contexts where soft hairs exist, e.g. in black hole microstate studies via ASG.
+The proposal of detecting speed of light as a local measurable observable for distinguishing soft hairs (i.e. different BMS metrics) is more general than the GW setup (notice that the result in \eqref{c BMS} is a generic result compared to the GW setup).
+It can be used for different contexts where soft hairs exist, \textit{e.g.} in black hole microstate studies via ASG.
 However, focusing on the GW experiment, an acute reader might have posed a question why the coordinate $u'$ is chosen in the definition of light speed after a GW.
 In other words, why $c'$ is defined by taking derivative of the line element w.r.t $u'$.
 This question is legitimate, because $u'$ seems to be a time \emph{coordinate}, which might be different from the \emph{physical} time.
 According to this ambiguity of surfaces of constant time, one could also be skeptic about the spatial line element in the definition of $c'$.
 However, this latter is not a real challenge, because the clocks are at rest after a GW, and the definition of spatial line element is independent of the way that clocks are synchronized.
-This is a fact which is at the heart of Einstein method of synchronization, which can be explained as ``the spatial distance of clocks at rest are well-defined without identifying any clock synchronization."
+This is a fact which is at the heart of Einstein's method of synchronization, which can be explained as ``the spatial distance of clocks at rest are well-defined without identifying any clock synchronization."

-Following the question above, and interestingly, we found that the right-hand-side of the equation \eqref{del c} has also appeared in a different equation in Strominger and Zhiboedov paper \cite{Strominger:2014pwa} (see eq.
-4.9 in that reference, and also \cite{Pasterski:2015tva}.).
+Following the question above, and interestingly, we found that the right-hand-side of the equation \eqref{del c} has also appeared in a different equation in Strominger and Zhiboedov paper \cite{Strominger:2014pwa} (see eq.(4.9) in that reference.).
 For the ease of the reader, we bring their analysis in brief here, and explain why their specific argument is in contrast with the results in this paper.

-Strominger and Zhiboedov in their derivation consider that a GW has passed, and the system in the BMS metric \eqref{BMS observer}.
-They also consider two clocks at rest at the same radius $r_0$, in coordinates which differ by $\Delta z$ and $\Delta \bar z$.
-Denoting the time needed for a flash of light to travel from the first clock to the second by $\delta_{_{12}}u$, then inserting $\mrd r=0$ and $\mrd s^2=0$ in the BMS metric \eqref{BMS observer} yields
+Strominger and Zhiboedov in their derivation considered that a GW has passed, and the system in the BMS metric \eqref{BMS observer}.
+They also considered two clocks at rest at the same radius $r_0$, in coordinates which differ by $\Delta z$ and $\Delta \bar z$.
+Denoting the time needed for a flash of light to travel from the first clock to the second by $\delta_{_{12}}u$, then inserting $dr=0$ and $ds^2=0$ in the BMS metric \eqref{BMS observer} yields

 For the time needed for the light to travel in the reverse direction, i.e. from the second clock to the first one, one can change $\Delta z\to -\Delta z$ and $\Delta \bar z\to -\Delta \bar z$ in the result above,